HL7/davinci-alerts/source/pages/index.md

 The HL7 Da Vinci Project has recognized a need for communication of Alerts between payers, providers and other actors in the healthcare space.
 Alerts are defined as a need to notify another party of an event that would affect one or more patient's care.
-Alerts allow actors in the patient's healthcare to take actions and intervene earlier to assure the patient is better cared for.
-This can also result in reduced costs
+Alerts allow actors participating in the patient's healthcare to take actions and intervene earlier to assure the patient is better cared for.
+This can also result in reduced costs.

 It is important that the framework allow for only appropriate alerts to be sent at the appropriate time and with just the right amount of